Skip to main content

 Giving Hearts Awards

 The AFP Greater Vancouver Chapter invites you to celebrate the incredible individuals, families and organizations that generously give their time, leadership and financial support to benefit countless people and communities.
-The Giving Hearts Awards were created to acknowledge the true expression of philanthropy.

 We look forward to receiving your nominations and recognizing your volunteers, leaders, fundraisers, philanthropists and youth for all they do to make a difference to important causes and the philanthropic community.

-Working with your Nominee
+Working with your Nominee:

 Please note that excerpts from each nomination, including the photo, quote and executive summary will be featured in the Event Program and other AFP National Philanthropy Day promotional materials, websites and social media channels.
 Please ensure that all information submitted can be shared publicly.